info-icon

-96% of patients who received UPLIZNA in the RCP opted into the OLP extending
+96% of patients who received UPLIZNA5

 N-MOmentum was a phase 2/3, multicenter, double-blind, randomized (3:1) placebo-controlled trial with an OLP.
-The RCP studied 213 AQP4-IgG+ patients and 17 AQP4-IgG- patients for 6 months (197 days).
-Inclusion criteria specified adults diagnosed with NMOSD, EDSS score ≤8.0, and a history of ≤1 attack requiring rescue therapy during the year before screening or ≥2 attacks requiring rescue therapy in the 2 years before screening.1,7
+The RCP studied 213 AQP4-IgG+ patients and 17 AQP4-IgG– patients for 6 months (197 days).
+Inclusion criteria specified adults diagnosed with NMOSD, an EDSS score ≤8.0, and a history of ≤1 attack requiring rescue therapy during the year before screening or ≥2 attacks requiring rescue therapy in the 2 years before screening.1,6

-• Well-defined primary endpoint: time to onset of attack beginning at day 1 through day 1971
+• Well-defined primary endpoint: time to onset of attack beginning at Day 1 through Day 1971

-• Key secondary endpoints evaluated many aspects of living with NMOSD, including:
+• Key secondary endpoints evaluated many aspects of living with NMOSD, including1:

 • Worsening of EDSS as defined by an increase of ≥2 from baseline of 0 to 1, increase of ≥1 from baseline of 1 to 5, or increase in ≥0.5 from baseline of ≥5.5